apache/incubator-taverna-server/usage.md

 Note the similarity of the final part of this process to the previous method for setting an input, but here using `<t2sr:file>`.

-You can also create a **directory**, e.g., `IN`, to hold the input files.
+You can also create a **directory**, e.g., `IN/`, to hold the input files.
 This is done by **POST**ing a different message to `{RUN_URI}/wd`

 ```xml
 <t2sr:mkdir t2sr:name="IN" xmlns:t2sr= "http://ns.taverna.org.uk/2010/xml/server/rest/" />
 ```

 With that, you can then create files in the `IN` subdirectory by sending the upload message to `{RUN_URI}/wd/IN` and you can use the files there as input by using relative paths like `IN/BOO.TXT`.
-You can also create nested sub-directories if required by sending the `<t2sr:mkdir>` message to the natural URI of the parent directory, just as sending an upload message to that URI creates a file in that directory.
+You can also create nested sub-directories by sending the `<t2sr:mkdir>` message to the natural URI of the parent directory, just as sending an upload message to that URI creates a file in that directory.

 *Referencing a File Already on the Taverna Server Installation*